 Governor bans large gatherings in greater Seattle area

-SEATTLE (AP) — In an effort to curb the spread of the new coronavirus, Washington Gov. Jay Inslee imposed on Wednesday a ban on gatherings and events of more than 250 people in three Western Washington counties covering hundreds of miles and millions of people.
+SEATTLE (AP) — Hoping to curb the spread of the new coronavirus, Washington Gov. Jay Inslee on Wednesday banned gatherings and events of more than 250 people in three Western Washington counties covering hundreds of miles and millions of people.

 Inslee's proclamation applies to King, Snohomish and Pierce counties, which include the cities of Seattle, Tacoma and Everett, home to almost four million people.
 The order does not include schools or workplaces.